zombo/dotcoin-src/doc/README_windows.txt

-NovaCoin 0.4.0 BETA
+DotCoin 0.4.0 BETA

-Copyright (c) 2013 NovaCoin Developers
+Copyright (c) 2013 DotCoin Developers
-Copyright (c) 2011-2013 PPCoin Developers
+Copyright (c) 2011-2013 DotCoin Developers
 Distributed under the MIT/X11 software license, see the accompanying file license.txt or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in